|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Nurse Midwifery Collaborative Program

-The collaborative Nurse Midwifery Program prepares registered nurses with the advanced skills, education, and clinical experience required to provide primary care to women and newborns, through the 38 credits offered through the Advanced Certificate program in the College of Health Related Professions (CHRP), and further provides graduates with a Masters degree through 14 credits offered through the College of Nursing.
-The total program consists of 52 credits.
+The collaborative Nurse Midwifery Program prepares registered nurses with the advanced skills, education, and clinical experience required to provide primary care to women and newborns, through 38 credits offered for the Advanced Certificate program in the College of Health Related Professions (CHRP).
+Additionally, this program provides graduates with a Master's degree through 14 credits offered through the College of Nursing.
+The program consists of a total of 52 credits.

 Students complete the 52 credits by taking graduate nursing courses concurrently with courses taken in the CHRP Advanced Certificate Program.

 The program can be completed on a full-time basis (two years) or part-time basis (three years).
 (See Curriculum).

 Upon successful completion of the program, graduates are eligible to take the national certification examination given by the American Midwifery Certification Board (AMCB), which is currently the same examination required by the New York State Board of Midwifery, State Education Department.